flare-foundation/docs/docs/user/delegation/delegation-faq.md

 ## What if I want to update my delegations?

 When updating delegation data the total percentage should always be equal to or smaller than 100%.
-So if you want to reduce some percentage from one price provider and increase for the other, you should first decrease the percentage from one price provider.
+So if you want to reduce some percentage from one data provider and increase for the other, you should first decrease the percentage from one data provider.

 ## When is my delegation reflected?